Proactive rent collection and arrears management

 The introduction of universal credit continues.
 Tenants now have to manage their money differently – from weekly housing benefit payments paid directly to their landlord – to a single monthly income to cover a range of benefits, paid directly into their personal bank account.

-We can help to prevent tenants getting into debt in the first place to minimise the knock-on impact to your residents and services.
-We offer a pro-active customer contact service, which helps customers fully understand the changes, their responsibilities and support with convenient payment arrangements to ensure rents aren’t missed.
-For more information download our pro-active rent collection and arrears management brochure.
+We can help prevent tenants getting into debt and minimise the knock-on impact to your residents and services.
+We offer a proactive customer contact service, which helps customers fully understand the changes, their responsibilities and support with convenient payment arrangements to ensure rents aren’t missed.

 We can work alongside your existing teams and procedures to provide a fully-managed service, from profiling and contact management to taking and making payment arrangements, signposting to wider support and preparing court documentation for non-payers.

-We are the market leader in revenue collection and customer management for local government, with a strong track record of improving debt collection across local authorities.
-Our approach focusses on customer advocacy to support and prevent customers getting into debt.
-We use insight, analytics and behavioural science to promote the right outcomes for your organisation, all handled by our revenues and customer service specialists, who are fully trained the in latest legislation, handling sensitive, outbound communications and setting up payment arrangements to meet differing needs.
-We have the flexibility to offer extended opening hours to residents and flexible commercial agreements to suit the local authority.
+As the market leader in revenue collection and customer management for local government, we have a strong track record of improving debt collection across local authorities.
+We also have the flexibility to offer extended opening hours to residents and flexible commercial agreements to suit your local authority.
 Our digital customer experience team help to shape continuous improvement and efficiency.